Edward N. Hurley

-Edward Nash Hurley (July 31, 1864 – November 14, 1933) was an Irish American businessman and inventor who served as the second chairman of the Federal Trade Commission from July 1, 1916 to January 31, 1917.
+Edward Nash Hurley (July 31, 1864 – November 14, 1933) was an American businessman and inventor who served as the second chairman of the Federal Trade Commission from July 1, 1916 to January 31, 1917.
+He was of Irish descent.

 Biography

 Hurley was born in Galesburg, Illinois on July 31, 1864.
 He finished high school at 17 and went to work for the railroad, ascending from shopman to engineer, and eventually becoming assistant to the president of the Brotherhood of Locomotive Engineers and Trainmen.
 In 1897 he started producing pneumatic tools together with a couple of brothers and made $125,00 selling the British patent.
 In 1907 he became president of the National Bank of Wheaton and then founded the Hurley Machine Company, which produced vacuum cleaners and washing and ironing machines.
 In 1914 he was named to the Federal Trade Commission and in 1915 he became its chairman.
 Hurley also served on the Red Cross War Council, the War Trade Board, and as chairman of the U.S. Shipping Board.
+In 1919, he was awarded the Distinguished Service Medal by the War Department for his work for the Shipping Board during World War I.

 He helped professor T. G. Masaryk in a question of Czechoslovak legions and a foundation of a Czechoslovak state in 1918.